new-church/sc-www/content/news/why-no-images.md

 - Check the metadata.
 - Use Google's reverse image search, i.e. go to [Images.Google.com](https://images.google.com/), click Search by image, click Upload a file, select an image, click Open or Choose.

+Overseas copyright material is often also protected in Australia.
+A key factor is whether the material is made by a national of a country that is a party to one of the relevant copyright conventions to which Australia is also a party.
+E.g. although the U.S. has its own copyright laws and that law does not apply in Australia (the Commonwealth of Australia is a sovereign country with its own copyright laws), yet both countries are signatories of Berne Convention for the Protection of Literary and Artistic Works, an international agreement governing copyright.

 Useful reference links:

 [www.copyright.org.au](https://www.copyright.org.au/resources) - the Australian Copyright Council (ACC) have plenty of resources and info on their website to answer questions about copyright laws in Australia.